vapor-ware/synse-docs/docs/server/user/tags.md

 ```

 The scheme above shows all components which make up a tag.
-Components in brackets are optional.
+Components in square brackets are optional.
 Below, each component is described in more detail.

 ### Label